By: Katrina Gauntt

 Pentecostal Church-

-The church was formed in the early 1900s but in the 1960s it saw a great increase in
+church was formed in the early 1900s but in the 1960s it saw a great increase

 members because of the rise of the Charismatic movement (mentioned later) and the belief of a spirit baptism that cleanse people.
 The churches development also led to an outreach in its philosophies, expanding to different parts of the globe through evangelism and televangelism.